Read-The-Question/rtq-review/src/pages/md/questionsonlyragpapers/topicpapers_tnumber_13_pr.md

 </div>
 <div class='question question'>

-Write in figures  the   number   “two  hundred  and   three thousand,   one   hundred  and   seventy”
+Write in figures  the   number   “two  hundred  and   three thousand,   one   hundred  and   seventy”.

 </div>
 <div class='questioncodeblock'>
-<pre class='language-latex'><code class='language-latex'>Write in figures  the   number   “two  hundred  and   three thousand,   one   hundred  and   seventy”
+<pre class='language-latex'><code class='language-latex'>Write in figures  the   number   “two  hundred  and   three thousand,   one   hundred  and   seventy”.
 </code></pre>
 </div>